UNIVERSITY STUDENT APARTMENTS

 Medical Plaza Tower apartments do not have washing machine or dryer hookups.
 Medical Plaza townhouses and Fort Douglas houses have washing machine and 220 volt dryer hookups.

 Student Apartments prohibits all dryers (of any type) in Medical Plaza Towers.

 In 1992, Congress passed the Residential Lead-Based Paint Reduction Act which allowed Housing and Urban Development (HUD) and the Environmental Protection Agency (EPA) to develop guidelines to inform families of potential lead hazards in "target housing".
 University Student Apartments was built before 1978 and thus is “target housing”.
 There are currently no known lead-based paint and/or lead-based paint hazards in the East and West Villages or Medical Plaza.
 Ft.
 Douglas units contain lead paint in the homes and surrounding soil.
 The U.S. Department of Housing and Urban Development requires notification of the presence of lead.
 A copy of the pamphlet "Protect Your Family from Lead in Your Home" is available in the Main Office.

-Student Apartments does not assume any liability for the loss, damage or theft of any personal property, including damage or injury resulting from explosion, fire, mechanical failure of water, steam, or gas lines, defective wiring, or the negligence of any other occupants of the building, including visitors, guests, or nonresident family members.
-Residents agree to hold Student Apartments harmless for any personal and/or property damages.
+Student Apartments does not assume any liability for the loss, damage or theft of any personal property, including damage or injury resulting from theft, explosion, fire, mechanical failure of water, steam, or gas lines, defective wiring, or the negligence of any other occupants of the building, including visitors, guests, or nonresident family members.
+Residents agree to hold Student Apartments harmless for any personal and/or property damages or loss.
 If there is damage or destruction of a dwelling unit by fire or any other cause, Student Apartments may cancel the Rental Agreement and refund any unearned rent already paid.